equinor/into-rdf/IntoRdf/docs/README.md

 # into-rdf
-Transformation of various data into an RDF representation
+Transformation of various data into an RDF representation.
+Currently JSON and Excel